ymtszw/setem/README.md

 It generates setters of not yet used fields (or even, ones you are not going to use at all.)
 Unused ones are expected to be sorted out by Dead-Code Elimination feature of `elm make --optimize`.

+If you do not give explicit `paths` as command line arguments, `setem` reads your `elm.json` file and generates setters not only from your `"source-directories"` but from your dependencies as well.
+In this scenario, tokens from your dependencies are cached in your `elm-stuff/setem/` directory.

 ## Author & License

 MIT License (c) **Yu Matsuzawa**